L-Meryem/L-Meryem/README.md

 ## Hi there!
 I'm Meryem
-<p>I'm a software engineer with a degree in software and network Engineering.</p>
+<p>I'm a full-stack developer with a degree in software and network Engineering.</p>
 <p>In Morocco, I was a one-woman IT department for a company of more than sixty accountants.
 I learned, taught, troubleshooted and automated their work.
 In Maine, I was able to explore my creative side in ways I wasn’t able to do before.
 I enjoy creating accessible and community focused web applications with a spark of my artistic touch.</p>

 <p>Today I’m part of the resilient coders program, sharpening my skills and building websites for clients in the Portland, ME area. <a href="https://l-meryem.github.io/"  target="_blank">Let's connect!</a>